John Stapleton (Australian journalist)

 Hunting the Famous.
-His new book Unfolding Catastrophe: Australia will be available in August of 2021.
+His new book Unfolding Catastrophe: Australia will be available in August 2021.

 As a news reporter, Stapleton encountered and wrote many hundreds of stories about everyone from street alcoholics to Australian Prime Ministers; from the staple flood, drought, fire and natural disasters of the Australian bush to scenes of urban dysfunction.

 In 2000 he became co-founder of the world's longest running radio program on father's issues, Dads on the Air.

 After leaving The Australian, Stapleton established A Sense of Place Magazine and the niche publishing company A Sense of Place Publishing.